 Rachel is a graduate of Arizona School for Integrative Studies and a nationally certified massage therapist.
 Her specialties in massage include: connective tissue, neuromuscular therapy, Swedish, deep tissue, sports, prenatal massage, and CranioSacral Therapy.
 Rachel is also starting her first year of the Somatic Experiencing Trauma Institute’s three-year training program, to become a SE practitioner.

 In addition to having training in a variety of bodywork modalities, Rachel has studied yoga and is a graduate of Salt Spring Centre of Yoga.
-She has been practicing yoga for twelve years and teaching for nearly a ten years.
+Rachel has been practicing yoga for twelve years and teaching for nearly a ten years.
 Rachel will often integrate the knowledge she has gained from yoga into her massage sessions and offers private yoga sessions to interested clients.

 Her B.A. is in Environmental Studies and Women and Gender Studies.
 Rachel has worked on organic farms in Washington and Montana, as a kayak and trail guide in Alaska, an experiential outdoor science instructor in Arizona and Montana, and as a Citizen Science Volunteer Coordinator doing ecological restoration work on the Colorado Plateau.